jmjuanes/mikel/packages/mikel-press/README.md

 ### `press.DataPlugin(options)`

 This plugin loads JSON files from the specified directory and makes them available in the site context.

-Options:
+This plugin accepts the following options:

 - `options.folder` (string): Specifies a custom source directory for data files.
 If not provided, `./data` is used.

+### `press.AssetsPlugin(options)`

+This plugin loads additional files (aka assets) and includes them in the build folder.
+This plugin accepts the following options:

+- `options.folder` (string): Specifies a custom source directory for assets files.
+If not provided, `./assets` is used.
+- `options.extensions` (array): Defines the file extensions that should be processed.
+If not provided, it will use `"*"`.
+- `options.exclude` (array): Defines the list of file names to exclude.
+- `options.basePath` (string): Allows to specify a base path for the output files.

 ### `press.FrontmatterPlugin()`